 Click here for a Detailed Historical Progress Table.

-For the month, annualized dividend income increased $179, and Yield on Cost (YOC) was down 0.09%.
-This month's changes were a net of new purchases, dividend changes and sales.
+For the month, annualized dividend income increased $415, and Yield on Cost (YOC) increased 0.01%.
+This month's changes were a net of new purchases, dividend changes and sales during the month.
 Let's examine each of the these categories:

-All the above purchases lowered my YOC, except CTBI.
+Purchases: Purchases this month increased my annual dividend income by $247 and decreased yield on cost -0.01%.
 As noted in earlier updates, I generally expect YOC to drop in most months since new investments will yield less than my current YOC, and dividend increases will not be sufficient to offset the decline.

-Dividend Changes: The $4 increase in annual dividend income and 0.00% no change in YOC related to the following dividend changes (a=dividend stated in annual terms, q=quarterly, m=monthly):
+Dividend Changes: The $241 increase in annual dividend income and 0.01% increase in YOC related to the following dividend changes (a=dividend stated in annual terms, q=quarterly, m=monthly):

 That's it for this time.
 The next monthly progress update will be early January.